ViswasS/GDP_Group_02/README.md

 Data Scaling: Firebase Storage is great for handling large uploads, thanks to its compression and lifecycle rules.
 You can even archive older reports to keep costs down.

 Performance: With on-device AI, you can expect responses in under ten seconds without putting a strain on the server.
 Caching and offline mode further enhance reliability, especially in areas with low bandwidth.

+# Advanced Features for Patients

+Symptom Timeline: Let patients track how symptoms evolve over days/weeks.

+Medication Tracking: Let patients log medication, have AI track interactions.

+Offline Mode: Questionnaire and AI processing can be offline, synching when internet is restored.

+Wearable Integration: Integration with smartwatches/fitness trackers for vitals (heart rate, temperature) is optional.